 |The zucchini plants working on their takeover.|

 Yet, the zucchini seems to be another contender for disguise and chicanery.
-One evening I case out the plants – a mere three – that have grown from seed to gigantic proportions, causing me to step around their leaves as they encroach on the path as I search for their fruit.
-It feels something akin to looking under a woman’s skirt while searching for cropped car keys, and the countless tiny frogs that greet me seem shocked at my behavior.
+One evening in my garden I case out the plants – a mere three – that have grown from seed to gigantic proportions, causing me to step around their leaves as they encroach on the path as I search for their fruit.
+It feels a bit rude as I lift and peer around the leaves, and the countless tiny frogs that greet me seem shocked at my behavior.

 Invariably, I discover my foolishness the next day or worse yet, the day after that.
 There, under the leaves, sometimes with a frog, sometimes with a blossom still attached, is the zucchini, grown to gigantic proportions.
 Twice this season I have toted home (deep in my garden bag, of course, away from the prying eyes of my fellow neighbors) zucchinis at least twice the size of my foot.
 (I wear a size 10 in the US.)